 UK migration controversies: a simple guide (PDF)

-This policy briefing sets out the current state of geographics research evidence on migration and its impacts on UK economy and society.
+Explores the current state of geographical research evidence on the impact of migration on the economy and society of the UK.

 Arsenic pollution: a global problem

 Naturally occurring arsenic in groundwater used for drinking, cooking and irrigation is a catastrophe of global proportions, with enormous public health implications, especially in Asia.

 This document makes recommendations for policy and action in the light of evidence on the extent and causes of arsenic pollution and its harmful effects to human health.